Fig Bundt Cake & Coconut Icing

 1 tsp (4.2 g) vanilla extract

 Preheat the oven to 180’C. Wipe the bundt pan with a little oil and dust with flour.
-Sift the flour, baking powder and salt into a large bowl.
+Add the flour, baking powder, flaxseed meal, unrefined sugar and salt into a large bowl and mix well.
+Add the figs and mix with flour.
 Add the remaining ingredients and mix into a smooth cake batter.
-Pour the batter into the lined cake tin and bake for about 25-30 minutes or until the cake is spongy to touch in the centre.
+Pour the batter into the greased bundt cake tin and bake for about 25-30 minutes until the cake is spongy to touch in the centre and a toothpick comes out clean.
 Remove from the oven and set aside on a wire rack to cool.

 COCONUT ICING